 The glass ornaments started being imported into America around 1880, where they were sold through stores such as FW Woolworth.
 They were quickly followed by American patents for electric lights (1882), (until this time candles were attached to tree branches - which resulted in a lot of fires!) and metal hooks for safer hanging of decorations onto the trees (1892).
 You can still find candle clips and tree candles in German department stores.
 The artificial Christmas tree was invented in the 1880's in Germany, to combat some of the damage being done by so many native Fir trees being chopped for Christmas.

 The main meal in England on Christmas day was goose (if they were wealthy), ham or roast beef.
 Turkey is a relatively recent addition, as turkeys are native to America and don't do well in the English climate.
 Christmas pudding, Figgy pudding and plum pudding are English fruitcakes, saturated in brandy, that date back to the Middle Ages.
 Suet, flour, sugar, raisins, nuts, and spices are tied loosely in cloth and boiled until the ingredients are "plum," meaning they have enlarged enough to fill the cloth.
 Brandy is poured over it daily for weeks until it is well pickled!
 It is then unwrapped, sliced, and topped with cream or custard.
 You can feel your arteries hardening just looking at it; but it still tastes better than a fruitcake.
 For some reason those Claxton fruitcakes caught on around the beginning of the 1900's in America.
-(Personally, I think people are still passing around the same ones manufacture red at the turn of the 1900 century, as no one I know would want to eat one!)
+(Comedians like to say that none have been made in decades, but the same ones manufactured at the turn of the 1900 century are simply exchanged each year)

 The Christmas tree popularity died down somewhat in the UK after the death of Queen Victoria. but in the 1930's (in Britain) there was a revival of Dickensian nostalgia, particularly in Britain.
 Christmas cards all sported Crinoline ladies with muffs and bonnets popular in the 1840's.
 Christmas Trees became large, and real again, and were decorated with many bells, balls and tinsels, and with a beautiful golden haired angel at the top.